Breseir History, Family Crest & Coats of Arms

 Early History of the Breseir family

-Another 317 words (23 lines of text) covering the years 132 and 1327 are included under the topic Early Breseir History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breseir research.
+Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Breseir History in all our PDF Extended History products and printed products wherever possible.

 Breseir Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Breseir are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Breseir include: Brazier, Brasier, Braser, Brazer and others.